 By specialist Leticia

 Central America and Mexico are blessed with many good beaches on both their Caribbean and Pacific coasts.
 If you’re looking to include some beach time on your trip in the region, we’ve pinpointed the best places to go in each country.
 We’ve also highlighted the main assets of the beaches in a particular country to help you make the most out of your stay.
-For example, there’s much excellent snorkeling in Central America, but that isn’t the case for every beach destination — so we’ve highlighted the places that really stand out, for us.
+For example, there’s much excellent snorkelling in Central America, but that isn’t the case for every beach destination — so we’ve highlighted the places that really stand out, for us.

 Best beaches in Belize: Placencia and Hopkins